GameCube controller: Availability

 While unlicensed third-party GameCube controllers have been on the market, they have been criticized for generally being made of lower quality components than Nintendo's official GameCube controllers.
 The official controllers have become scarce at retailers, as an increased demand of the controller started due to the Wii's backward compatibility with GameCube games and the fact that several Wii games support the controller as a primary method of control.
 In response to the regained popularity, Nintendo re-launched the GameCube controller.
 These relaunched models of the controller have a 3 m cable, longer than the original models 2 m cable.
 These relaunched models also lack the metal braces inserted inside the controller's triggers to help push the triggers down, something that most of the original 2001-2007 manufactured GameCube controllers do have.
 They also have a plastic stickbox for the two control sticks, something that Nintendo did in 2003 when they switched from metal to plastic stickboxes after resuming production of the GameCube at that time.

 White controller

-In April 2008, Nintendo released a white GameCube controller exclusively in their home country, Japan.
+In April 2008, Nintendo released a white GameCube controller exclusively in Japan.
 It differs from previous editions in that it features a white cable which is 3 m long, rather than the 2 m black cable used on standard controllers.
 This model also lacks the metal braces inserted inside the L and R triggers (see above).
 This controller has not been released outside Japan, but online retailers such as Amazon and Play-Asia do import and sell the controller internationally.

-In 2014, the manufacturing production of the white controller was resumed under the Super Smash Bros. branding, again exclusively in Nintendo's home country.
+In 2014, the manufacturing production of the white controller was resumed under the Super Smash Bros. branding, again exclusively in Japan.

-Continued production of platinum controller
+Continued production of Platinum controller

-Nintendo of America continued to sell wired platinum controllers up until early 2012 in North America, but have since ceased production.
+Nintendo of America continued to produce and sell Platinum GameCube controllers until around early 2012 in North America.